CognizantOpenSource/ciqdashboard/README.md

-# ciqdashboard (Cognizant Integrated Quality Dashboard )
+# ciqdashboard (Cognizant Integrated Quality Dashboard)
+Cognizant Integrated Quality Dashboard (CIQDashboard) is a data visualization solution that can transform data reporting into interactive business intelligence dashboards